Principal investigator

 Abby Peterson

-Abby is a senior studying Computer Science as well as minoring in Leadership of Organizations and Dance.
+Abby was an MSU undergradute studying Computer Science as well as minoring in Leadership of Organizations and Dance.
 Her research interests include all things quantum computing as well as computer engineering.
-She is working to upgrade the qubit control and data analysis software in the LHQS and improving data visualization software for superconducting qubit experiments.
-She has been a member of Women In Engineering and continues to explore her passion for programming through her MSU courses and personal projects.
-Abby also works as an undergraduate learning assistant for Physics 183.
+She helped to upgrade the qubit control and data analysis software in the LHQS and improving data visualization software for superconducting qubit experiments.
+She was a member of Women In Engineering.
+Abby also worked as an undergraduate learning assistant for Physics 183.

 We're always on the lookout for enthusiastic folks to join the LHQS team!
 If you're interested in our research send Johannes Pollanen an email to inquire about possible openings.